Dove Cottage: Wordsworth Museum

 The adjacent Wordsworth Museum exhibits manuscripts, landscapes and portraits.
 It was founded in 1935 in a small converted barn at Syke Side and opened by Poet Laureate, John Masefield.
 The museum moved to a coach house nearby in 1981.
 The Jerwood Centre, an award-winning new building to house the collections of the Wordsworth Trust, was opened near Dove Cottage in 2005 by the poet and Nobel Laureate, Seamus Heaney.
+It also operates a cafe and gift shop which opened in 2021 after a redevelopment by Purcell (architects) and Nissen Richards Studio.